lokimeyburg/GlitchEngine/Notes.md

 ```

 ## Notes about meshes randomly not being rendered

+Update #3: Bug resolved!
+Turns out it was a multi-threading issue which was resolved by seperating the creation of game objects (still multi-threaded) and adding cull meshes to the render queue (main thread)

 Update #2: `SceneAsset.cs:22` reproduces the error only if "parallel == true"